How Sync Works

 - Either by broadcasting — when a new block is produced, its contents are broadcasted within the network by the nodes

-(in case of broadcasting, the node will automatically reject any Blocks that are
+(In case of broadcasting, the node will automatically reject any Blocks that

 When a given block is received, the node checks if it can be added to the current chain.

-) is not in the chain yet - the block gets added
+If block's "parent" (prev_block) is not in the chain yet, the block gets

 Before adding the block, we want to download the chunks for the shards that we